Logo of "reviewmobility®" in white lowercase letters on a black background, featuring a thumbs-up icon to the left of the text.

 • A wet room is perfect for a small bathroom.

-• You can use mosaic tiles to cover the whole floor in a bathroom with a lot of wetness, and they look beautiful.
+• Mosaic tiles look beautiful and can cover the whole floor in a bathroom with a lot of wetness.

 • The bathroom door must be completely waterproof.